Molly (1778 ship): Career

 On 24 March 1804 Captain John Bean acquired a letter of marque.

-16th slave voyage (1804–1805): Captain Bean sailed from Liverpool on 3 May 1804.
-Molly acquired captives at Calabar and arrived at Suriname on 22 November with 279 captives.
+16th voyage transporting enslaved people (1804–1805): Captain Bean sailed from Liverpool on 3 May 1804.
+In 1804, 147 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 126 of these vessels sailed from Liverpool.

+Molly acquired captives at Calabar and arrived at Suriname on 22 November, with 279 captives.
 She sailed from Suriname on 24 January 1805, and arrived back at Liverpool on 28 March.
 She had sailed from Liverpool with 48 crew members, and she had suffered 18 crew deaths on her voyage.